luiscarlosgph/how-to/cvat/README.md

 Description
 -----------

-[CVAT](https://opencv.github.io/cvat/about) is a web annotation tool.
+[CVAT](https://opencv.github.io/cvat/about) is a popular web annotation tool.

 Dependencies